Implementing Clifford Gates on Stabilizer Codes via Measurement: Abstract

 \section{Abstract}

-We describe a method to use measurements and correction operations in order to implement the Clifford group in a stabilizer code, generalising a result from \cite{bombinCliffordGatesCode2011} for topological subsystem colour codes.
-In subsystem stabilizer codes of distance at least $3$ the process can be implemented fault-tolerantly.
-In particular this provides a method to implement a logical Hadamard-type gate within the 15-qubit Reed-Muller quantum code by measuring and correcting only three observables.
-This is an alternative to the method proposed by \cite{paetznickUniversalFaultTolerantQuantum2013} to generate a set of gates which is universal for quantum computing for this code.
-The construction is inspired by the description of code rewiring from \cite{colladayRewiringStabilizerCodes2018}, and may have some application to quantum low density parity check codes.
+Inspired by the code rewiring strategy of \cite{colladay_rewiring_2018}, we describe a method to use measurements and correction operations in order to implement the Clifford group in the code space of any stabilizer code, and we specify a sufficient set of conditions under which the distance of the code is preserved throughout.
+In particular this provides a method to implement a logical Hadamard-type gate within the 15-qubit Reed-Muller quantum code by measuring and correcting only two observables, providing the only non-transversal gate required for universality.
+Furthermore this approach is applicable to the toric code and quantum LDPC codes.